-Romania: Members of USR party submit notice of unconstitutionality, delaying promulgation of whistleblowing law
+Romania: Members of USR party submit notice of unconstitutionality, delaying promulgation of draft whistleblowing law

 UPDATE (18 July 2022)

 The Constitutional Court published, on 13 July 2022, a statement regarding the notice of unconstitutionality submitted by the USR.
 In particular, the Court rejected the notice and found the provisions of the draft law to be constitutional.
 For example, the Court concluded that although the draft law establishes the right of the whistleblower to report internally and externally in a successive manner rather than simultaneously, such provisions also aim to protect both the object of the draft law and the state of legality, while also strengthening the role of the whistleblower in society and in the workplace.